 Meanwhile, heat olive oil in a large skillet over low heat, add the onion rings, and cook, stirring frequently, until golden.

-When meat is ready, let it cool and remove to a cutting board, then thinly slice – as thinner as you can.
+When meat is ready, let it cool and remove it to a cutting board, then thinly slice, as thinner as you can.

-Add the sliced meat into the large skillet with the onions.
-Add the minced garlic, and over medium heat mix it all together, stirring frequently for about 8 mins, until meat slices are lightly browned.
+Add the sliced meat into the large skillet with the onions, and over medium heat mix it all together, stirring frequently until the meat slices are lightly browned.

-Serve in pita with hummus, chopped tomatoes and cucumbers, pickles and tahini.
+Serve on a plate with a variety of salads, or in a pita with hummus, chopped tomatoes, cucumbers, pickles, and tahini.